← Back to Blog

 FAQ

 What is AI brand monitoring?
-AI brand monitoring is the practice of systematically tracking how AI engines — ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral — mention, describe, and recommend your brand in their responses.
+AI brand monitoring is the practice of systematically tracking how AI engines — ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview — mention, describe, and recommend your brand in their responses.
 Unlike traditional brand monitoring that tracks social media and news mentions, AI brand monitoring tracks what large language models say about you when users ask questions related to your industry.

 How often do AI engines update what they say about my brand?
 It depends on the engine.
 Perplexity and Gemini pull real-time web data, so changes to your content can reflect within days.
 ChatGPT and Claude rely more on training data updated every few months, supplemented by real-time browsing for specific queries.
 Monitoring weekly is the minimum cadence to catch shifts — daily monitoring catches competitive displacement faster.

 Can I control what AI engines say about my brand?
 You can't directly control AI responses, but you can heavily influence them.
 Publishing structured content with Schema.org markup, maintaining an llms.txt file, earning third-party mentions, and creating authoritative content all shape how AI engines describe your brand.
-Brands that proactively optimize their AI presence see 40-60% improvement in citation accuracy within 90 days.
+Targeted GEO programs can produce measurable citation lift within 90 days.

 🔍